 A Confidential & Supportive Process

 A child-adolescent psychologist is a bit like a coach.
 Athletes at the highest level of achievement have coaches – obviously not because they can’t play.
-It is because they recognise that a coach, who has knowledge and experience in certain aspect of their sport, can help them understand how to better improve their skills and performance.
+It is because they recognise that a coach, who has knowledge and experience in certain aspects of their sport, can help them understand how to better improve their skills and performance.

 Child-adolescent counselling is a confidential process.
-Our psychologists are dedicated to helping their young clients in the most efficient and speediest manner and will always discuss the need for sharing information with their client (child-adolescent) when it is likely to be helpful.
+Our psychologists & counsellors are dedicated to helping their young clients in the most efficient and speediest manner and will always discuss the need for sharing information with their client (child-adolescent) when it is likely to be helpful.
 If a parent would like to discuss progress please be aware that in order for the young person to feel safe and comfortable in expressing him or herself they need to feel that their privacy is respected.
 We also acknowledge that parents-caregivers are invariably concerned and wanting to help in a positive way.
-Our psychologists strive to negotiate with their clients non-intrusive disclosure of information while maintaining the privacy and dignity of the young person.
+Our psychologists & counsellors strive to negotiate with their clients non-intrusive disclosure of information while maintaining the privacy and dignity of the young person.
 The exception to this is when the young person is at real risk of harm.

-How Counselling Helps
+How Psychology Helps

 1. Sometimes just talking with someone who really listens and doesn’t judge you is a great relief.